pretrial motion practice

 free resources for compiling a bank of useful pretrial and trial motions

 [For those who are inexperienced in motion practice, the CCJA offers a CD in pdf form - Pretrial and Trial Motions in Criminal Cases - that contains guidance on how to write original motions.
 The pdf monograph contains a couple of hundred sample motions that can be modified and used in defending criminal cases.]
 One of the great tragedies of American justice is that it keeps those who defend indigent persons charged with crime woefully ignorant of ruling case law and procedure.
 It takes substantial portions of money and time to stay current with continual changes in the criminal law.
 The lawyers who need the most help, those who defend the poor and socially disadvantaged, are deprived by the system of essential training in law and procedure.
 Until this happens, it is hypocritical to proclaim that there is anything approaching equal access to justice in our society.
 Defenders on limited budgets should note that there are Internet resources that allow you to research and access cases for free.
 Bless Google's heart!
 (If only corporations did have hearts and souls.)
 Google hascome up with the makings of a fantastic resource known as Google Scholar and Advanced Scholar Research that allows you to read and download cases online for free and research available articles.
 Watch out West and Lexis!]
 If you are a criminal defense lawyer looking for free downloadable motions, here is a list of some Internet sites that may provide some cost-free assistance in providing sample motions and jury instructions: D,C. Federal Defender (This terrific site has many features, including downloadable motions.), Texas Federal Defender (This defender site has downloadable information re motions among other information articles.
 See also the publications of (1)), and Washington/Idaho Federal Defender (This excellent defender site includes a motion bank; you'll have to call to get a password.)
-Try this Louisiana capital defense site for a whole raft of over 90 downloadable motions, many that can be customized and used in non-capital cases.
-See also the Capital Defense Weekly, Death Penalty Defense, and the Capital Defense Network for more death penalty case motions as well as these resources: (1).
+Try the Capital Defense Weekly, Death Penalty Defense, and the Capital Defense Network for death penalty case motions as well as these resources: (1).
 The Clark County Indiana prosecutor also provides resources for death penalty prosecutions.
 This Texas Defender site also has a number of free downloadable motions, as does the Colorado Public Defender.
 The Florida Public Defender has a number of capital defense motions downloadable in Word.
 This article describes pretrial motion practice from a Missouri perspective and also discusses the elements of a motion, e.g., the caption, the headline, the introduction, the lead, the factual basis, and the prayer for relief.
 Here's a discussion (no sample motions) of some of the typical defense motions filed in federal criminal cases.
 If you are interested in federal motions, check the various public defender web sites on this page's drop down menu.
 See also (1).
 This Ohio Public Defender site has a death penalty motions manual chock full of over sixty motions.
 See Atkins v.
 Virginia, 536 U.S. 304 (2002).
 Here are several lawyers with stock, common, nothing sophisticated motions on their web sites: (1 -TX), (2), (3-TX; this chap has his picture on each motion),( 4 - Wis.; motions and briefs) (4- Federal).
 You may even find some blawgs (Here's one.
 I don't vouch for it.) with sample motions.
 With regard to expert testimony, to see how one might raise a Daubert issue, take a look at these motions to exclude DNA evidence (1), (2) and handwriting, hair, and fiber analysis (1).
 There are also some Internet resources for those doing post-conviction writ work.
 (1), (2), (3).
 Those who subscribe to one of the large legal research engines like Westlaw can find motion resources with the criminal law databases, e.g., the Complete Manual of Criminal Forms can be found under the indentifier CMCRF.

 pretrial motion hearings - practice tips